Don Bacon: Civil rights

 In 2019, Bacon and Representative Seth Moulton introduced the Justice for Victims of Lynching Act of 2019.
 The bill specified lynching as a unique deprivation of civil rights, and would for the first time make it a federal crime.
 The bill's language was incorporated into the 2020 Emmett Till Antilynching Act, which passed the House but was blocked by Rand Paul in the Senate.
 A later version became law in 2022.

 Bacon expressed support for "most of" the George Floyd Justice in Policing Act of 2020.
 He supported mandatory wearing of body cameras by police officers while on duty and a national registry for police misconduct, but opposed ending qualified immunity provisions for officers.
 He also criticized provisions ending the Department of Defense 1033 program, which allows the transfer of surplus military equipment to law enforcement agencies, saying, "if our police are encountering a serious threat, I don't want an equal fight for them."
 He ultimately voted against the legislation in a mostly party-line vote.

 The Naming Commission

 After the murder of George Floyd, Bacon and Anthony Brown introduced legislation to rename Department of Defense assets that valorized Southern confederate leaders or values.
 Alongside companion legislation introduced in the Senate by Elizabeth Warren, the bill resulted in the creation of the Naming Commission through incorporation into the omnibus National Defense Authorization Act.
 When asked about the bill, President Trump insisted that he would "not even consider" the proposal, to which Bacon replied in The New York Times, "you're wrong—you need to change... we're not the party of Jim Crow."
 Trump vetoed the NDAA for reasons he said included funding for the commission, after which Congress delivered the only veto override of his presidency.

-LGBTQ rights

-On July 19, 2022, Bacon and 46 other Republican representatives voted for the Respect for Marriage Act, which codified the right to same-sex marriage in federal law.
-He said he does not believe "the government should dictate who can marry each other based on gender, race, or ethnicity."